-Just, entirely too much info.
+Just, entirely too much info if you want it.

 This is, like, all the stuff you take off your adult resume.